-- Hazardous Waste is waste that is dangerous or potentially harmful to our health or the environment and is defined by the EPA.1
+- Hazardous waste is dangerous or potentially harmful to our health or the environment and is defined by the EPA.

 - Hazardous wastes can be liquids, solids, gases, or sludges.

 - Listed wastes are wastes that EPA has determined are hazardous.

 - F-list: Wastes from common manufacturing and industrial processes

 - P- and U-lists: Wastes from commercial chemical products

 P- and U-Listed Wastes